VirgilSecurity/virgil-sdk-net/documentation/guides/encryption/authenticated-data-decryption.md

  - Load his own Virgil Key from secure storage, defined by default
  - Search for Alice's Virgil Card on **Virgil Services**
- - Decrypt the encrypted message using his Virgil Key and verify it using Alice's Virgil Card
+ - Decrypt the message using his Virgil Key and verify it using Alice's Virgil Card

  ```cs
  // load a Virgil Key from device storage